Giant Panda: Profile and Information

 The giant panda has traditionally been found in the Yangtze River Basin’s lowlands, but growing human activity has driven them high up into the mountains in these regions.

-These high-altitude forests are wet, gloomy, humid, and generally exposed to a high precipitation level.
+These high-altitude forests are wet, gloomy, humid, and generally exposed to high precipitation.

-It is believed that when they are searching for food, the unique colouration of the giant panda can enable them to blend into these misty forests.
+It is believed that when they search for food, the unique coloration of the giant panda can enable them to blend into these misty forests.

-The giant panda is a solitary species that dominate a territory characterized by secretions and claw marks on trees from scent glands.
+The giant panda is a solitary species that dominates a territory characterized by secretions and claw marks on trees from scent glands.

-Male giant pandas inhabit home ranges more than twice the size of a female’s, with its territories overlapping that of many female giant pandas with which it shares breeding rights.
+Male giant pandas inhabit home ranges more than twice the size of a female’s, with its territories overlapping that of many female giant pandas with which it share breeding rights.

-Therefore, giant pandas spend between 12 and 15 hours a day chewing bamboo, which they do by sitting down, letting the plants to grip their front paws.
+Therefore, giant pandas spend between 12 and 15 hours a day chewing bamboo, which they do by sitting down and letting the plants grip their front paws.

-While the giant panda seems to spend its whole day either feeding or sleeping, they are also considered good at climbing trees and can even swim well when necessary.
+While the giant panda seems to spend its whole day feeding or sleeping, they are also considered good at climbing trees and can swim well when necessary.

 Reproduction and life cycles